 What To Pack?

 Visitors need to bring their day’s supply of food and beverages.
 Realize you must tote all trash back off the island — it’s “carry on, carry off.”
 There are no garbage cans and, naturally, NO LITTERING allowed.
 Some water fountains are located near restroom facilities on the island.
 Don’t forget sunscreen and always be prepared for bugs.
 “Better safe than sorry!”

 Most will do lots of walking, so visiting Cumberland may not be ideal for seniors with health issues.
 Nor young children who may become overheated and tire out, especially during summer’s heat and humidity.
 Nine months of the year the ferry operates 7 days a week.
 However, during 3-month winter season (Dec.
 1st to Feb.
 28th), ferry operates only five days (no ferry Tuesdays and Wednesdays).

 Learn much more about the history of this Georgia barrier island by reading an in-depth article.
 Amelia Island Living eMagazine has published numerous articles about Cumberland Island over the years, browse collection.

-There are five Cumberland Island camping areas, two more developed and three wilderness sites.
-See more camping info and watch NPS video explaining camping options and preparation.
+There are five Cumberland Island camping areas, more info — two are more developed sites and three wilderness sites.

 Bugs & Ticks